-- Applicants must be a legally registered, incorporated not-for-profit organisation or group, unless grant stream specifically includes individuals (e.g. Creative Cumberland Grants Program). - Unincorporated groups may be sponsored (auspiced) by incorporated not-for-profit organisations. - Applicants must have a current registered Australian Business Number (ABN). - Applicants must be currently located or delivering services in the Cumberland City LGA or have specialist expertise not currently available in the Cumberland City LGA. - Applicants must be able to provide proof of public liability insurance (minimum of \$10 million liability) and any other insurances required to deliver the project which may include professional indemnity, workers compensation or volunteer accident insurance.
+- Applicants must be a legally registered, incorporated not-for-profit organisation (or group). - Unincorporated groups may be sponsored (auspiced) by incorporated not-for-profit organisations. - Applicants must have a current registered Australian Business Number (ABN). - Applicants must be currently located or delivering services in the Cumberland LGA or have specialist expertise not currently available in the Cumberland LGA. - Applicants must be able to provide proof of public liability insurance (minimum of \$10 million cover) and any other insurances required to deliver the project which may include professional indemnity, workers compensation or volunteer accident insurance.

-- Applications must be for a specific project. - Residents of the Cumberland City LGA must be the primary beneficiaries of the project. - Projects must address an identified funding priority. - Projects must be well defined with a clear budget. - While individual budget items may include GST, GST is not to be applied to the funding request as a whole. - Projects must demonstrate that any ongoing or recurrent costs can be met by the organisation once grant funding has been expensed.
+- Applications must be for a specific project. - Residents of the Cumberland LGA must be the primary beneficiaries of the project. - Projects must address an identified funding priority. - Projects must be well defined with a clear budget. - While individual budget items may include GST, GST is not to be applied to the funding request as a whole. - Projects must demonstrate that any ongoing or recurrent costs can be met by the organisation once grant funding has been expended.

-- The organisation must demonstrate the capacity to manage funds and deliver the project. - Projects must be delivered between the dates specified for each grant round. - As per the Community Grants and Donations Policy, all requests for financial assistance must go through the Cumberland City Council Community Grants Program.
+- The organisation must demonstrate the capacity to manage funds and deliver the project. - Projects must be delivered between the dates specified for each grant round. - As per the Community Grants and Donations Policy, all requests for financial assistance must go through the Community Grants Program.
 Unsolicited requests for donations will not be accepted.